blindsey101112/elisa-dl/README.md

 ### Output
 This should automatically generate a report named *plateID*.pdf to inspect the standard curve and see the sample concentrations.

+### Important considerations
+Re-running the script with the same plateID will overwrite any previously